 Even though much of the story the characters were struggling to just stay alive or were fleeing capture, the story still had a plot and direction.
 If you’re looking for an action packed pirate adventure then I would say check this series out.
 Between the love story, actual pirating, a treasure map, and being cast away on the island you are sure to be entertained the whole way through.

 The World Building

-*quote listed is from an ARC and may be different/removed from final print.
+*Quote is from an unproofed ARC and may be different or omitted in final print.